 In the face of criminal accusations such as breaking and entering, the path to a just resolution hinges on the skill and knowledge of your defense.
 Jason Bassett, a practiced Long Island criminal defense attorney, provides the high-caliber legal representation essential for those charged with these serious offenses.
 Whether you’re confronting a felony or misdemeanor, his guidance is pivotal in steering your case toward a favorable outcome.

-Embarking on your legal journey, allow Jason Bassett’s experience to fortify your defense.
-If you or someone you know has been accused with breaking and entering, whether in connection to trespassing or burglary charges, take the decisive step forward.
-Contact Jason Bassett to gain an ally in the courtroom and the comprehensive support necessary to challenge the charges head-on.
-Your defense begins now; reach out to Jason Bassett for a strategic partner in your corner.
+Experienced attorney Jason Bassett can create a tailored strategy for your defense.
+If you or someone you know has been accused of breaking and entering, whether in connection with trespassing or burglary charges, take the decisive step forward.
+Contact Jason Bassett for a free consultation at (631) 259-6060 to gain an ally in the courtroom and the comprehensive support necessary to challenge the charges head-on.

 The Basic Components of Breaking and Entering Charges